 - Full Description

-Risk control and derivative pricing are major concerns for financial institutions and individual traders alike.
-Events from the collapse of Lehman Brothers to the implosion of the Cyprus banking sector demonstrate the urgent and abiding need for statistical tools adequate to measure and anticipate the amplitude of potential swings in the financial marketsfrom ordinary stock price and interest rate moves to defaults to those increasingly frequent rare events called black swans.
+Risk control, capital allocation, and realistic derivative pricing and hedging are critical concerns for major financial institutions and individual traders alike.
+Events from the collapse of Lehman Brothers to the Greek sovereign debt crisis demonstrate the urgent and abiding need for statistical tools adequate to measure and anticipate the amplitude of potential swings in the financial markets—from ordinary stock price and interest rate moves, to defaults, to those increasingly frequent "rare events" fashionably called black swan events.
 Yet many on Wall Street continue to rely on standard models based on artificially simplified assumptions that can lead to systematic (and sometimes catastrophic) underestimation of real risks.
-In Modern Methods of Financial Engineering and Risk Management,the director of the multi-asset quantitative research group at Citigroup introduces finance professionals and advanced students to the latest concepts and tools to model and analyze more faithfully the real behavior of financial markets and better constrain asset allocation, derivative pricing and hedging, and risk control.

 What youll learn